Consumer Information

 Private Education Loans

-Careful consideration should be made in determining the amount you would like to borrow.
+Careful consideration should be made in determining the amount to borrow.
 This is a loan that must be repaid.

 Please Note: As a result of the Truth in Lending Act (TILA) of 2009, borrowers will be required to submit a Private Education Loan Applicant Self- Certification to their lender before funds can be disbursed.
 Your lender will provide you with this form when you apply for the Private Alternative Loan.